GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 23.
-The Lord is only my support
+Voice Text: The XXIII Psalme.
+The Lord is onely my support

 General Note